New Zealand's Ardern labels anti-vaccine mandate protests 'imported' as crowds defy calls to leave

 "I've seen Trump flags on the forecourt, I've seen Canadian flags on the forecourt," she said, referring to images of former U.S. President Donald Trump carried by some demonstrators as well as the situation in Canada.

-Many have brought along children to the protests, which Ardern said was worrying.

-Police said officers will continue to be highly visible in and around parliament grounds to provide reassurance for all.

-A country of five million people, New Zealand has some of the lowest COVID-19 numbers in the world, largely due tough coronavirus border curbs and social restrictions.
+A country of five million people, New Zealand has some of the lowest COVID-19 case numbers in the world, largely due to tough coronavirus border curbs and social restrictions.

 Daily Omicron variant cases have been rising, however, nearly touching 1,000 on Monday, as some domestic restrictions were eased this month.